-You qualify to exclude income from sources in Puerto Rico or American Samoa because you were a bona fide resident of either.
+You qualify to exclude income from sources in Puerto Rico or American Samoa since you were a bona fide resident of either.

 You owe excise tax on insider stock compensation from an expatriated corporation.

 You're reporting an original issue discount (OID) amount that doesn't match the amount on Form 1099-OID.
-To learn more, see IRS Publication 1212: List of Original Issue Discount Instruments.
+To learn more, see Publication 1212: List of Original Issue Discount Instruments at www.irs.gov.

 You owe household employment taxes.
 To learn more, see Schedule H instructions.

-You're eligible for the health coverage tax credit.
+You're eligible for the health coverage credit.
 To learn more, see the Form 8885 instructions.

 You're claiming the adoption credit or you received employer-provided adoption benefits.
 To learn more, see the Adoption Expenses tax tip.